-I’d know if I had an STI, wouldn’t I?
+I’d know if I had a Sexually Transmitted Infection (STI), wouldn’t I?

 No, not necessarily!

 Luckily (or unluckily), those infected with STIs don’t develop flashing signs on their foreheads.

 Actually, it’s hard to know who has an STI just by looking at someone – even if they’re naked.

 Many people with an STI, don’t know they have one.
 This is because most STIs don’t have symptoms.

 People pass on STIs through sexual contact: vaginal, oral and anal.

 How do we make our bed-hopping experiences safe?